alert

 CHANDRIA SLAUGHTER

-She received her B.A. in International Studies from the College of William and Mary in Virginia in 1993.
-Although a native Marylander, she has a fondness for Albuquerque, NM where she attended law and graduate school at the University of New Mexico.
-She received her J.D. in 2002 and a M.A. in Latin American Studies in 2003.
+She received her B.A. in international studies from the College of William and Mary in Virginia in 1993.
+Although a native Marylander, she has a fondness for Albuquerque, New Mexico, where she attended law and graduate school at the University of New Mexico.
+She received her J.D. in 2002 and a M.A. in Latin American studies in 2003.

 Ms. Slaughter is a life-long resident of Prince George’s County and a member of the Maryland Bar Association and Prince George’s County Bar Association.
 She was appointed to the Board of Ethics as an alternate member in 2020.